neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{ site.baseurl }}{% link tutorials/week1-getting-started.md %}).

 ### Updating the CoveyRoomsStore
-Avery has already modified the `CoveyRoomController` to generate and keep track of the ID and update password for each room, and has stubbed out functions in `CoveyRoomStore` for creating, updating, listing and deleting rooms.
+Avery has already modified the `CoveyRoomController` to generate and keep track of the ID and update password for each room.
+Avery is using the [nanoid](https://www.npmjs.com/package/nanoid) library to generate random strings for both the ID and password, which should ensure that IDs are unique, and that passwords are hard to guess.
+These values are automatically generated in the constructor of `CoveyRoomController`, so you won't need to worry about this aspect of the design.
+Avery has also stubbed out
+functions in `CoveyRoomStore` for creating, updating, listing and deleting rooms.
 You should begin your implementation with these functions in `CoveyRoomStore.ts`:

 ```